 Be careful not to overwater since that can increase the chances of your flowers contracting plant diseases.
 Watering early in the morning is ideal so the water can have time to soak into the ground before the sun evaporates any excess moisture.
 It will also give the soil time to dry out a bit before nighttime, which will reduce diseases.
 Lisianthus needs well-drained soil so the water can easily run off and not puddle around the roots.

 Mature lisianthus will need less water in spring and fall when the temperatures aren’t so hot.
-Something to keep in mind is that in their native habitat, lisianthus enjoys a hot summer with dry spells, so if they’re grown in damp climates, they’ll need less watering and may even suffer from too much water.
+Something to keep in mind is that in their native habitat, lisianthus enjoys a hot summer with dry spells that involve just a a few drops of rain, so if they’re grown in damp climates, they’ll need less watering and may even suffer from too much water.
 As hot summers fade during the late summer months, you can gradually decrease the watering needs.

 Lisianthus needs well-draining soil to prevent water from pooling up around the roots.
 A loamy and sandy mixture that’s rich in nutrients is ideal.
-Adding compost or fertilizer will help the plants grow more foliage, and the flowers bloom.
+Adding compost or fertilizer to in-ground or potted plants will help them grow more foliage, and the flowers bloom.

-The pH range for lisianthus flowers is 6.2-6.8.
+The pH range for lisianthus flowers is slightly alkaline soil at 6.2-6.8.
 It won’t grow well in acidic soil, so avoid letting the acidity dip below 6.2.
 The ideal soil temperature range to grow lisianthus is 59-73.4°F (15-23°C).
 They can survive a little cooler or warmer, but this is the range you should aim for to make sure your lisianthus is happy.
+If you have cold winters, feel free to grow them as potted plants and bring them in when it gets too cold for them.

 One of the joys of growing lisianthus is that it has very few fertilizer needs unless you want it to flower heavily.
 You can plant it with rich compost in the beginning and refresh the soil with more compost once or twice a year.

 Applying a fertilizer that’s high in potassium throughout the growing season will increase the number of gorgeous flowers you have on each lisianthus plant.
-Using a fertilizer that’s high in nitrogen will make the plants grow more foliage instead of flowers.
+Using a fertilizer that’s high in nitrogen will make the plants favor foliage instead of flowers.

 Lisianthus plants are self-seeding, so you can allow nature to take its course at filling your flower beds.
 The plants don’t like to have their roots disturbed, but if you want to move a plant from one location to another, you can gently dig up seedlings and plant them where you want them.